ebzzry/ebzzry.github.io/en/fkd/ugarit.md

 Another, equally important requirement that you need to have is its config file, usually named `ugarit.conf`.
 It is supplied as part of the required command line arguments.
-It is important to note, that this file does not reside in a fixed location, in contrast with some programs that look for a config file at start-up, from `~/`.
+It is important to note, that this file does not reside in a fixed location, in contrast with some programs that look for a config file at start-up.
 But before you actually create that file, you need to run some commands.
 Save the outputs of these commands, because you’ll be needing them later:

 Create a salt, for the hash function: